-Business development (BD) is a combination of figuring out what product to build and selling it simultaneously.
+Selling the future – business development is a combination of figuring out what product to build and selling it simultaneously.
 It is as much about what the markets, customers, or partners want that overlaps with your potential product as it is about selling an idea before it has been built.
 This role is crucial before you have product-market fit at startups and Fortune 500s alike.

-Let’s start by separating sales and BD.
+Let’s start by separating sales and business development.
 The role of sales is to efficiently and repeatedly sell an existing product.
-With BD, you often do not have a product or sometimes even a product roadmap and need to sell the future.
+With business development, you often do not have a product or sometimes even a product roadmap and need to sell the future.
 Even when you have a product roadmap, the features and timeline of that roadmap are so nascent that the organization is flexible to change it based on customer needs and engineering challenges.
-We should also not confuse a business development representative (BDR) as BD.
-BDRs are synonymous with a sales development representative (SDR) whose primary objective is to find qualified leads to pass on to a sales manager to close.
-This is a key role in a sales organization, but does not entail the entire BD role; instead, it is a subset of both roles.
+We should also not confuse a business development representative as business development.
+Business development representatives are synonymous with a sales development representative whose primary objective is to find qualified leads to pass on to a sales manager to close.
+This is a key role in a sales organization, but does not entail the entire business development role; instead, it is a subset of both roles.

 - Convince decision makers at potential partners and customers that they want and need what your organization can uniquely deliver.
 The most effective way I have seen this come to play is painting a picture of the future centered around your product, one that the market and all their competitors will move toward regardless, and the only question is if the customer is going to lead or follow.